 In December 2019, the FASB issued ASU No. 2019-12, Simplifying the Accounting for Income Taxes, which amends ASC Topic 740 by removing certain exceptions related to the approach for intraperiod tax allocation, the methodology for calculating income taxes in an interim period and the recognition of deferred tax liabilities for outside basis differences.
 It also simplifies aspects of the accounting for franchise taxes and enacted changes in tax laws or rates and clarifies the accounting for transactions that result in a step-up in the tax basis of goodwill.
 The pronouncement is effective for fiscal years beginning after December 15, 2020, or for any interim periods within those fiscal years, with early adoption permitted.
-The Company does not expect the adoption of this guidance to have a material impact on its financial statements.
+The Company adopted ASU 2019-12 on January 1, 2020, which did not have a material impact on the consolidated financial statements.